practice area bg MOBILE practice area bg scaled

 Florida property owners often discover they need this coverage only after filing a claim when they learn their standard homeowners or commercial property policy won’t cover the full cost of mandatory building code upgrades.

-Why Ordinance or Law Coverage Matters in Florida
+Why Is Ordinance or Law Coverage Important in Florida?

 What Does Ordinance or Law Coverage Pay For?